 How to Setup FreePBX Server on Azure/AWS/GCP (FreePBX Hosting)

 FreePBX is a web-based open source GUI (graphical user interface) that controls and manages Asterisk (PBX), an open source communication IP PBX server.
 FreePBX hosting is licensed under the GNU General Public License (GPL), an open source license.
-This solution is a pre-configured self hosted FreePBX Distro that includes the system OS (Ubuntu), Asterisk, FreePBX GUI and assorted dependencies.
+This solution is a pre-configured self hosted FreePBX Distro that includes the system OS (Debian), Asterisk, FreePBX GUI and assorted dependencies.
 Deploy and install FreePBX the VOIP server straight into your cloud environment from the links below.

 Cloud FreePBX Hosting